|

 fed twice a day; alternating baby brine shrimp and micro worms.

-order.
 Copyright

-design, including images, are protected under U.S. Copyright ©
+protected under U.S. Copyright ©

 2006 by Montana Exotic Tropicals.
 All rights reserved worldwide.